zerohd4869/zerohd4869.github.io/_pages/about.md

 <span id="busuanzi_value_site_pv" style="display: none;"></span>

 I am currently a Ph.D. candidate at the University of Chinese Academy of Sciences and the Institute of Information Engineering, Chinese Academy of Sciences, under the supervision of **Prof. Songlin Hu**.
-Before my Ph.D., I obtained a Bachelor's degree in Physics from Shenzhen University, and obtained a Master's degree in Software Engineering at the National Computer System Engineering Research Institute of China under the supervision of **Prof. Xiaoyong Huai**.
-I have also worked as an algorithm researcher at China Electronics and Ping An of China.

 My research interests include natural language processing and machine learning, with a recent focus on representation learning theory, sentiment analysis, and trustworthy large language models.
 I achieved first place in four tasks at the SemEval competition and received the Best System Award at SemEval-2023.

+Before my Ph.D., I received a Master's degree in Software Engineering at the National Computer System Engineering Research Institute of China, under the supervision of **Prof. Xiaoyong Huai**.
+And I obtained a Bachelor's degree in Physics from Shenzhen University.
+I have also worked as an algorithm researcher at China Electronics and Ping An of China.

 # Research Interests
 - **Representation Learning**